What is Data Integration?

 Select the Right Integration Approach

-There are various data integration methods to choose from, including ETL, API-based integration, and real-time data streaming.
+There are various methods to choose from, including ETL, API-based integration, and real-time data streaming.
 Select the approach that best aligns with your organizational objectives and data sources.
 A financial institution, for example, needs to aggregate data from various branches and systems to detect fraud in real time.
-In this case, real-time data streaming will ensure prompt detection, protecting the institution from financial losses and reputational damage.
+In this case, real-time streaming will ensure prompt detection, protecting the institution from financial losses and reputational damage.

 Take Data Quality Seriously

-Your integration efforts will only yield the desired results if the integrated data is healthy.
+Your efforts will only yield the desired results if the integrated data is healthy.
 It’s a simple case of “garbage in, garbage out.”
-Implement data quality checks, cleansing, and validation processes to maintain data consistency and accuracy.
+Implement data quality checks, cleansing, and validation processes to maintain consistency and accuracy.

 Make it Scalable

 Consider the scalability and performance requirements of your organization.
-As data volumes grow, your integration architecture should be able to handle increased loads without degradation in performance.
+As data volumes grow, your system architecture should be able to handle increased loads without degradation in performance.
 Opt for a scalable integration architecture that can handle data growth without performance bottlenecks.
 This may involve using distributed systems, cloud-based solutions, or data warehousing technologies designed for scalability.

 Pay Attention to Security and Compliance